 Read the full blog post: EPIC CERRO TUTE HIKE

 10. ALTO DE PIEDRA WATERFALL HIKE

 At the bottom of this trail was a huge waterfall, the biggest of the day.
 I felt like the waterfalls in this region just never ended but that’s Panama for you.
 A shallow pool once again collected the water at the bottom of this pool.
 It wasn’t the best place for swimming in waterfall pools.
-However, there were lots of swimming spots along the route.
-Just none at the foot of a waterfall per se.
-Having a shower under the waterfall would definitely be possible.

 Read the full blog post: ALTO DE PIEDRA WATERFALLS HIKE

 Bermejo Waterfall was a scene of beautiful destruction.
 As I sat atop a wet rock, alone in the amphitheater of Bermejo, I could only envision the events that had unfolded over the years to leave this magical place in the state it remains today.
 Boulders the sizes of houses are covered in moss with trees growing readily from their surface.
 Freezing cold water swirls viciously, inviting you to test the danger.
 And then there is the waterfall itself.
 A multi-tiered, dual-directional flow of pure aggression, which slices through the earth in the middle of the Santa Fe Jungle with an exclamation point.